ZachSaucier/Just-Read/docs/EULA.md

 ### You are not permitted to:

-- Edit, alter, modify, adapt, translate or otherwise change the whole or any part of Just Read nor permit the whole or any part of Just Read to be combined with or become incorporated in any other software, nor decompile, disassemble or reverse engineer Just Read or attempt to do any such things.
-- Abuse any of Just Read's services in a way that is not intended by the creators.
 - Reproduce, copy, distribute, resell or otherwise use Just Read for any commercial purpose.
 - Allow any third party to use Just Read on behalf of or for the benefit of any third party.
 - Use Just Read in any way which breaches any applicable local, national or international law, including the licenses and agreements of website that Just Read is used on.
+- Abuse any of Just Read's services in a way that is not intended by the creators.
 - Use Just Read for any purpose that the creators of Just Read considers is a breach of this EULA agreement.

 ## Intellectual Property and Ownership